-CNC routing and laser cutting share some similarities.
+CNC Machining and laser cutting share some similarities.
 They both need a drawing to tell the machine what to do, and they both can cut and offer other processed pieces from flat sheet material.

 CNC differs from lasers in that the machine is rotating tools (or dragging knives) through the material, often at extremely high speeds.
 Because of this there is a lot more programming involved and many more safety features.